 Open It Up

 Odds are you've used OpenGL software more than once often without knowing it.
 Its longevity having been first released 24 years ago speaks to its quality and it's still maintained today.
 If you need to install an OpenGL fixture to make an application work do so knowing you're in good hands.
-If you want to program something with 3D graphics and don't know where to start this particular API is a great choice and you'll find use for it again and again.
+If you want to program something with 3D graphics and don't know where to start this particular API is a great choice and you'll find use for it again and again if you download it.